cdaein/sketch-wrapper/README.md

 The module supports both JavaScript and TypeScript.

-If you want to quickly try out sketch-wrapper, check out [`sketch-wrapper-starter-js`](https://github.com/cdaein/sketch-wrapper-starter-js).
-Also, check out a separate repository [`sketch-wrapper-examples`](https://github.com/cdaein/sketch-wrapper-examples) for more examples both in TS and JS.
+If you are not familiar with NPM, ESM or bundler setup, Check out a quick starter repository, [`sketch-wrapper-starter-js`](https://github.com/cdaein/sketch-wrapper-starter-js).
+If you want to see more examples on how to use each mode and feature, check out [`sketch-wrapper-examples`](https://github.com/cdaein/sketch-wrapper-examples).

 ```js
 import sketchWrapper from "@daeinc/sketch-wrapper";